 Springer grew up playing for teams in the Northeast, where the tough winters and sometimes-frigid springs make high-quality baseball hard to come by.
 And although the lack of high-grade competition sometimes manifests itself into poor performances in the pros, that wasn’t the case with Springer.

 “George is a student of the game,” Astros farm director Quinton McCracken said late in 2013.
 “He’s a very intelligent guy.
-He has a great work ethic and, as I mentioned, the intangibles. . .
-In my eyes and the organization’s eyes, he should go on to have a long, successful big league career.”
+He has a great work ethic and the intangibles.
+He should go on to have a long, successful big league career.”

 Springer was at Oklahoma City and hitting well.
 He was told by interim RedHawks manager Tom Lawless on April 15, 2014 he was finally getting the call to the big leagues.

 "I think I stared at him blankly and was like, 'What?'"
 Springer said.
 "Once it kind of set in, I put my head in my hands and was in shock.
 I was able to go call my Mom and Dad.
 I wasn't able to stay calm.
 It was an extremely emotional phone call for me."